eliganim/EGViewsTabBar/README.md

 Usage
 -----
+- Add EGViewsTabBar.h and EGViewsTabBar.m to your project
 - Import "EGViewsTabBar.h" and conform to the EGViewsTabBarDelegate protocol
 - Create a new instance and add it to your view
 ```ObjectiveC